rzimmerdev/sentiment-analysis/README.md

-# Redes Neurais e Aprendizado Profundo - Análise de Sentimento
+# sentiment-analysis
+`Análise de Sentimento em Notícias Financeiras`

 ## Grupo: